Courses

 SPAN 406 — Staging Spain

 Over the course of the twentieth and twenty-first centuries, Spanish theater has reflected the nation's tumultuous history.
-It has challenged the status quo by staging many controversial topics: dictatorship, war, modern society, terrorism, immigration, domestic violence and alterity.
+It has challenged the status quo by staging many controversial topics: dictatorship, war, modern society, terrorism, immigration, domestic violence, and alterity.
 This course engages such themes both through the study of theater as literary text and the power of theater as performance.
-In class, students will not only read, watch and analyze dramatic texts but will also perform dramatized readings.
-The texts to be studied include plays by contemporary Spain's most notable playwrights: Federico García Lorca, Antonio Buero Vallejo, Jerónimo López Mozo, Diana M. de Paco Serrano, Gracia Morales, Paloma Pedrero and Ana Diosdado.
+In class, students will not only read, watch and analyze dramatic texts, but also perform dramatized readings.
+The texts to be studied include plays by contemporary Spain's most notable playwrights: Federico García Lorca, Antonio Buero Vallejo, Jerónimo López Mozo, Diana M. de Paco Serrano, Gracia Morales, Juan Mayorga, Silvia Albert Sopale, and Luisa Cunillé.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and SPAN 308 or SPAN 309.
 This course satisfies the Advanced Modern Studies requirement for the Spanish Major.